Morocco optimistic about qualifying for the FIFA World Cup final | Africanews

 Morocco's Ilias Chair may have talked his way into Walid Regragui's starting XI for Wednesday's World Cup semi-final against France after delivering a generous tribute to the head coach at their eve-of-game press conference.

-The 25 year-old midfielder has been an unused substitute so far in 'The Atlas Lions'' fantastic run at Qatar 2022, but may be an early candidate for any 'golden tongue' award after raising his chances of getting onto the pitch considerably.
+The 25-year-old midfielder has been an unused substitute so far in 'The Atlas Lions'' fantastic run at Qatar 2022, but may be an early candidate for any 'golden tongue' award after raising his chances of getting onto the pitch considerably.

 "I think he is the best possible man to take us as far as possible."
 Chair said.
 "He teaches us a lot of things outside of football.
 We all wish him the best because he truly deserves the best."